 Travis Andersen, John Ellement, Martin Finucane, and Jenna Russell of the Globe staff, and correspondents Andrew Brinker, Colleen Cronin and Jeremy C. Fox contributed to this report.

 Brian MacQuarrie can be reached at firstname.lastname@example.org.
-Tonya Alanez can be reached at email@example.com or 617-929-1579.
+Tonya Alanez can be reached at email@example.com.
 Follow her on Twitter @talanez.
 Julia Carlin can be reached at firstname.lastname@example.org.
 Emily Sweeney can be reached at email@example.com.
 Follow her on Twitter @emilysweeney.